apify/apify-docs-v2/sources/academy/webscraping/web_scraping_for_beginners/challenge/initializing_and_setting_up.md

 ---
 title: Initializing & setting up
-description: When you collect links from a web page, you often end up with a lot of irrelevant URLs.
+description: When you extract links from a web page, you often end up with a lot of irrelevant URLs.
 Learn how to filter the links to only keep the ones you need.
 sidebar_position: 1
 slug: /web-scraping-for-beginners/challenge/initializing-and-setting-up
 ---

 # Initialization & setting up

-**When you collect links from a web page, you often end up with a lot of irrelevant URLs.
+**When you extract links from a web page, you often end up with a lot of irrelevant URLs.
 Learn how to filter the links to only keep the ones you need.**

 ---